-So if you’ve come this far you must be wondering exactly who I am, what I do and why I’m doing this whole thing.
-Hopefully the following ramble about my life as an overenthusiastic, not quite yet eccentric, marine biologist will aid your understanding.
+So if you’ve come this far you must be wondering exactly who I am, what I do and why I’m doing it.
+Hopefully the following ramble about my life as a lover of all things aquatic will give tell you all you need to know.